 2004: American Whiskey Trail Launches

-The American Whiskey Trail is an educational trip to many of the distilleries and other historical sites in Kentucky, New York, Pennsylvania, Tennessee, and Virginia, along with two rum distilleries in Puerto Rico and the Virgin Islands.
+Established in 2004, the American Whiskey Trail is an entertaining and educational journey.
+It guides visitors to many distilleries and other historical sites in Kentucky, New York, Pennsylvania, Tennessee, and Virginia.
+There's also an extension to rum distilleries in Puerto Rico and the Virgin Islands.

 18 of 18